 The Chairman of the Council shall establish standing subcommittees with varying functions as approved by the Council.
 In the absence of the Chairman, the Vice Chairman may establish these Subcommittees.
-There is hereby established a standing Ocean subcommittee.

-Additionally, the Chairman in his discretion may appoint a standing Ocean Subcommittee to hear contested cases resulting from the implementation of the Council's Ocean Special Area Management Plan.
-However, in appropriate circumstances contested cases may be heard by the full CRMC as determined by the Chairman.
+Additionally, the Chairman in his/her discretion may appoint standing Special Area Management Plan (SAMP) Subcommittees to hear contested cases resulting from the implementation of the Council's Special Area Management Plans.
+However, in appropriate circumstances contested cases may be heard by the full CRMC, or ad hoc subcommittees, as determined by the Chairman.
 The Chairman and Vice Chairman shall sit ex-officio on all subcommittees.